jnbdz/qubes-os-quickstarts/README.md

     - Clean up the rest: `qvm-remove <VMname>`
 - Decrease the filesystem safety margin (5% by default): `sudo tune2fs -m 4 /dev/mapper/vg_dom0-lv_root`
 - Another solution is to clear some of the logs: `/var/log` and/or `/var/log/qubes`
+## TODO
+- `/var/log/Xorg.0.log` - It seems there is an warning/error that keeps showing up
+    - `[...]
+(EE) event7   - USB Optical Mouse: client bug: event processing lagging behind by 11ms, your system is too slow`
+    - `[...]
+(EE) event4   - Wired USB Keyboard: client bug: event processing lagging behind by 11ms, your system is too slow`